subsquid/docs/docs/tutorials/bayc/step-three-adding-external-data.md

      })
 ```

 The next step is to prepare for retrieving and parsing the metadata proper.
-For that we need to know which protocols are used in the URIs and the structure of metadata JSONs.
+For this, we need to understand the protocols used in the URIs and the structure of the metadata JSONs.
 To learn that, we need to retrieve and inspect some URIs ahead of the main squid sync.
-The simplest way to accomplish this is to add the following to the batch handler:
+The most straightforward way to achieve this is by adding the following to the batch handler:
 ```diff
 +import { BigNumber } from 'ethers'
 +